InzProTeam/InzProTeam.github.io/README.md

+Kogucik

-To najlepsza platfroma fo gier powstała w tej organizacji
+To najlepsza platfroma do gier powstała w tej organizacji